n6il/pyDriveWire/docs/The pyDriveWire Manual.md

 PyDriveWire is a nearly complete DriveWire4 Server written in Python.
 The goal is to eventually implement all of the features available.
 The server also implements additional features that are not available in DriveWire4.

-PyDriveWire also has experimental support for the EmCee Protocol for use with MCX Basic on the TRS-80 MC-10.
+PyDriveWire also has support for the EmCee Protocol for use with MCX Basic on the TRS-80 MC-10.

 DriveWire 4 and EmCee Procotols can be used simultaneously on the server without reconfiguration.